Schumerlab/doc/ONT_sequencing_data_acquisition.md

 ## Background

-The lab does 3 primary workflows:
+The lab does 3 primary workflows to achieve high quality, near T2T assemblies:

 [Ligation Sequencing Kit](https://nanoporetech.com/document/genomic-dna-by-ligation-sqk-lsk114?device=PromethION): For standard ONT protocols.
 Low DNA input requirements (1ug in 48ul), moderate read lengths (20-40kb N50s), and high throughput.
 Library prep takes ½ day (requires several bead cleanups + time to resuspend) and 24 hours sequencing for a high coverage swordtail genome (~30-40Gb data).
 You can expect ~100-150ish Gb data off a flowcell if you do washes.